Lennywinks/Clicky/README.md

 ## Configuration - How to Use
 ![Clicky Screenshot](https://github.com/Lennywinks/Clicky/blob/main/img/clicky_screenshot.png?raw=True)
-1. Choose the Mouse Button to be used
+1. Choose the Mouse Button to be used.
+Either Left, Middle or Right Mouse.
 2. Choose the Clicks per Second via the slider.
-Minimum is 1 and Maximum is 100 Clicks per Second. [(Actual values might differ.)](#known-issues)
+Minimum is 1 and Maximum is 100 Clicks per Second. [(Actual values might differ)](#known-issues)
 3. Choose a Mode:\
    **Hold Down** waits for your Hotkey and clicks as long as you keep holding it down.
 Release it to stop clicking.\
    **Press Once** waits for you Hotkey.
 Once you press it, it starts clicking.
 Press it again to stop clicking.